We are so excited you are looking into our volunteer opportunities! Here are some frequently asked questions that may help you:

 Can I volunteer during the pandemic?

-Yes – Although you won’t be able to volunteer in-person at The Meeting House until further notice, we do have a number of e-opportunities/volunteer-from-home roles we are currently recruiting to.
+Yes.
+Although you won’t be able to volunteer in-person at the Meeting House until further notice, we do have a number of e-opportunities/volunteer-from-home roles we are currently recruiting for.
 As long as you can access the internet on a computer/laptop, you can still give back to your community even when self-isolating or social distancing.

 Can I choose my own role?

 Yes – we have a number of roles available and you can choose which you feel is the best fit for you.
 At times we may ask you to do other roles as well to help us and to give you a broad experience.

 Can I change roles?

 Yes – if you would like to try other options we will try our best to arrange a change, subject to role availability.

 How much time do I need to put aside to volunteer?